Hzmou/CppPrograms/README.md

 Here is a breakdown of each program and outline of this directory:

-- Program 1 https://github.com/Hzmou/CppPrograms/tree/main/program-01: Very basic program to calculate the cost of mowing a lawn, the surface of the Lawn is shown in the         implmentation notes.
+- program-01: Very basic program to calculate the cost of mowing a lawn, the surface of the Lawn is shown in the         implmentation notes.
 It calculate the entire cost.